 There are requirements both for the property and the borrower.
 First, your property must meet HUD’s minimum safety standards.
 If you’re using a limited 203k, the home cannot require structural changes or repairs.

 As a borrower, you’ll need to make at least a 3.5% down payment and have a credit score of at least 580.
-Generally speaking, you’ll need a debt-to-income ratio lower than 43%, too, though this can vary by mortgage lender.
+However, minimum score requirements are lender specific.
+Generally speaking, your required debt-to-income ratio will be determined by the Automated Underwriting system ran by your lender.

 Tap into the benefits of the 203k loan

 As you can see, the FHA 203k loan can be a smart way to finance a fixer-upper purchase, build quick equity, or just get in on the ground floor of homeownership if more move-in ready homes are out of your price range right now.